vrugtehagel/yozo.ooo/README.md

 - Preprocessing is currently disabled, meaning you cannot insert things using `{{ curlies }}`.
 This is done because Yozo itself uses double-curly braces for interpolation and so those would need to be `{{'{'}}{ escaped }}` every time which is not great.

 All this customization means documentation can be written with barely any inline HTML (which is enabled regardless).

+### Yozo's tests

+Since [Yozo's repository](https://github.com/vrugtehagel/yozo) defines the tests, we have to generate them just from the files specified there.
+The tests are defined in the `test/` folder (again, this is in Yozo's repository) in the same structure as the `/docs/` pages.
+For any given page in the documentation, the test page is found by replacing `/docs/` with `/test/`.

+To build this part of the site, we clone the `test/` folder from the submodule into `/test/`.
+Then, we generate the test pages through `src/test/tests.liquid`.